Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 ## T-MSIS Tech Stack

-Begin by reading the [ResDAC documentation](tmsis_medicaid_data.md#resdac-documentation).
+Begin by reading the [Documentation](tmsis_medicaid_data.md#documentation) section in the T-MSIS Medicaid Data page.
 Then, you'll want to familiarize yourself with the tech stack the Medicaid lab uses.

 We store all our data in parquet files.
 R programmers can use the `arrow` package to connect to these files, and Python programmers can use `pyarrow`.